This site is intended for US healthcare professionals.

 can experience vomiting4

-PONV may result in clinical complications of varying frequency and severity in patients after surgical procedures.
+• Clinical complications of varying frequency and severity

-In a survey of patients (N=220) undergoing preoperative anesthetic examination, avoiding PONV was a major concern.10
+In a survey of patients (N=220) undergoing preoperative anesthetic examination, more patients ranked PONV as their top postoperative concern than pain (49% vs 27%).10

 49% of the surveyed patients ranked PONV as more concerning than pain when asked about postsurgical complications.